Rumaniacs Review #141 | 0953

 The fact that it’s topical newsmagazines that provide the background to the distillery, the name, the history and the rum’s titling — I searched through quite a few archival documents and websites to find the details used above — explains something of my frustration with distilleries who have no sense of their own history or respect for what they have done in years gone by.
 Granted Tuthilltown is not rum focused, but surely a listing all the products they have made in their existence should be easily available somewhere.
 This indifference to their product development and past roster, even if discontinued is simply bewildering.
 I mean, they made it, they labelled it, they sold it, it’s part of who they are…why pretend it doesn’t exist?

-I hasten to add that this is not an exclusively American phenomenon – God knows there are examples galore across the geographical spectrum, lie that Cadenhead VSG I almost thought was a ghost last year.
+I hasten to add that this is not an exclusively American phenomenon – God knows there are examples galore across the geographical spectrum, like that Cadenhead VSG I almost thought was a ghost last year.
 Still, in contrast, take this counter-example: the Danish indie Rom Deluxe has a webpage devoted to their current releases, but they also have an archival section on their website where they list all their various older expressions made in years gone by.
 Labels, tech sheets, the lot.
 Given I can still find stuff from their earliest years knocking about on store shelves or collector’s basements, such material is a godsend when asking the inevitable question “what is this thing?”
 Quite a different mindset than so many others.

 I’ve made a point of bringing up the issue of loss of current records (or having no records at all) for years and it’s the sort of subtle thing nobody really worries about, or notices…until they ask a question and realize that nobody ever wrote anything down, or recorded it and the info so readily available before, now only resides in derelict and near-inaccessible company archives, or on old web pages no longer “live”, or on some long-forgotten FB post.
 Rum databases like Rum Ratings and Rum-X help, for sure, but I think if companies themselves took some ownership of their releases and made sure the details were always available, then that would just help everyone out when they see an obscure bottle on a dusty shelf somewhere.
-Because without it, we’ll be floundering around ten years down the road — even more than now — if steps are not taken now.
+Because without it, we’ll be floundering around ten years down the road — even more than we are at present — if steps are not taken now.

 - Ralph went on to champion and lobby for what became the 2007 Farm Distillery Act, which increased the volume of production to 75,000 gallons annually, and allowed farms to become full distilleries for a reasonable fee, and even be allowed to have tourist-friendly tasting areas onsite.
 It is considered to be the driving factor in the rapid establishment of dozens of small craft distilleries in NY state.